 Pupils usually sit these tests at their Prep School and they will liaise with you about the timing.
 For pupils who attend non-Common Entrance schools we will arrange for the tests to be completed at Hurst.
 For pupils who live outside the UK, we will discuss arrangements with individual families.

 On completion of the pre-entry tests, Hurst will discuss the results with the pupil’s current school and look at their academic progress as well as their involvement in extra-curricular activities.
 Based on this information, a conditional offer of a place is made subject to the pupil sitting Common Entrance for Hurst and passing with 55% plus in Maths, English and Science and 50% plus in all other subjects.
 If a pupil attends a non-Common Entrance school a conditional offer is made subject to passing Hurst’s own entry tests.
 All offers are subject to receiving a satisfactory reference from the pupil’s current school.
-Offers will be made during the Easter break of Year 6.

 Pupils who attend a non-Common Entrance school will be invited to Hurst to sit the paper-based entry tests during the Summer term of Year 7.

 If a family has not had a personal visit at this stage, we will invite you to arrange a visit and a meeting with the Headmaster prior to confirming an offer of a place.

 Pupils who have been offered a place and currently receive learning support will be invited to spend time with Hurst’s Learning Support department so that plans can be made to have support in place before a pupil joins Hurst.